Your cart is currently empty!

 At their most elaborate, tropes could serve not just as prefaces to an entire Introit, but also as introductions to each psalm verse within the antiphon, to the following verses, or even to the doxology.
 In practice, tropes could be inserted at several points, functioning as interpolations as well as prefaces.
 Unlike the syllabic sequence, which stood in sharp contrast to the melismatic alleluia that preceded it, tropes adopted the neumatic style of the antiphons they accompanied, effectively becoming part of the original.
 Because the first words of chants were always sung by the precentor to establish the pitch, it is thought that tropes may have been distinguished from the choral antiphons by being assigned to soloists.

-After the 12th century, tropes quickly declined, though the Marian trope Spiritus et alme for the Gloria is a notable late example.
+After the 12th century, tropes quickly declined, though the Marian trope Spiritus et alme for the Gloria (track 17) is a notable late example.
 This piece uses rhyme and syllable matching to link its six lines to the older Mass text, and its melody survives as Gloria IX in the Vatican/Solesmes tradition.
+In the recording the women’s choir sings the lines from the trope.
 The oldest copy appears with 11th-century Norman neumes.
 The dual themes of the Trinity and the Virgin Mary in this trope inspired later composers, who sometimes adapted its lines for other chants or poetic texts.
 In some cases, the Spiritus trope was combined with other tropes in polyphonic settings, showing its acceptance as part of the chant tradition.

 Terms like farsing and glossing have also been used for troping, especially for practices like alternating verses of a lesson with phrases from pre-existing chants in certain Christmas liturgies, or for devotional songs popular in Bohemia in the 14th and 15th centuries.

-Hodie cantandus est is an introductory trope for the Christmas Introit Puer natus est nobis composed by Tuotilo of St. Gall around the year 900 and was widely used throughout the Middle Ages, appearing in numerous liturgical manuscripts across Europe.
+Hodie cantandus est (track 18 – the Introit begins at 1:52 with addition of the women’s choir) is an introductory trope for the Christmas Introit Puer natus est nobis composed by Tuotilo of St. Gall around the year 900 and was widely used throughout the Middle Ages, appearing in numerous liturgical manuscripts across Europe.
 The trope adds new text and melody before the main Introit chant, serving as a kind of poetic introduction that sets the theological and celebratory tone for the feast.
-Its structure and function are classic examples of the trope genre, which embellishes and expands existing liturgical chants (track 13 – the Introit begins at 1:47).
+Its structure and function are classic examples of the trope genre, which embellishes and expands existing liturgical chants.

 Liturgical dramas and laments